toanc/aws-ecr-ldap/README.md

 So A(ws)-E(cr)-L(dap) is the solution to integrate AWS ECR with LDAP authentication for the users

 Basically, We will use AWS ECR service instead of Docker Registry self-hosted.
-But having bit modification for LDAP authentication with Nginx as frontend to allow people pull & push image.
+But having bit modification with Nginx for LDAP authentication as Gateway to allow people pull & push image into AWS ECR behind.
 Developers just need to remember their own LDAP account to interact with AWS ECR system at behind.

 # How to setup ?